susam/emfy/README.md

     another editor with a different `tab-width` setting.
 That's why we configure Emacs to use only spaces to indent and align code.

-    Now uncomment the function call to set `indent-tabs-mode` to `nil` expected, save it, then restart Emacs, and then perform the above experiment involving the three lines of Emacs Lisp code again.
+    Now to verify that the above line of Emacs Lisp code works as expected, uncomment the function call to set `indent-tabs-mode` to `nil`, save it, then restart Emacs, and then perform the above experiment involving the three lines of Emacs Lisp code again.
 This time, you should see that no tabs are used for indentation.
 Only spaces are used for indentation.

     In some type of files, we must use literal tabs.
 For example, in `Makefile`, the syntax of target rules require that the commands